Read time: 4 minutes

 Giving birth to your first baby is a once in a lifetime experience, so you’ll want to ensure you’ve considered everything.
-From birthing positions and pain
+From birthing positions and pain relief to playing music during labour, writing down your preferences in a birth plan will keep your partner and midwife informed of your wishes.

 Free online tools